 This month, the tropical winter is in full swing.
-Here on Maui, that means cool breezes, rainbows, and lots of whales!
-Whether you choose to spend your tropical winter getaway browsing local markets or jamming out at one of the shows in this month’s lineup at the MACC, there are an abundance of ways to enjoy yourself this January on the Valley Isle.
+Here on Maui, that usually means cool breezes, big waves, rainbows, lots of whales — and a TON of fun events!
+Whether you choose to spend your tropical winter getaway browsing local markets or jamming out at one of the shows in this month’s lineup at the MACC or da Playground, there are an abundance of ways to enjoy yourself this January on the Valley Isle.

 For more information or to see the best weekly, monthly and yearly celebrations, check out our calendar of Upcoming Maui Events.